Can You Claim Capital Allowances on a Second Hand Van?

 You need a valuation.
 A reasonable estimate based on a trade guide like CAP or Parkers is acceptable.
 Keep a record of how you arrived at the figure.

 You then claim capital allowances on that market value, not what you originally paid.
-The same rules apply: main rate pool or special rate pool depending on emissions.
+The same rules apply: a van goes into the main rate pool regardless of its CO2 emissions.

 Private Use of a Business Van